oakes/SolidOak/README.md

 cargo build
 ```

+### Windows is not supported

+This is not a near-term goal.
+To support Windows, we would need to get both the rgtk and neovim-rs dependencies to build.
+Additionally, we would need to find a replacement for `fork()`, which is a Posix-specific function being used to run neovim in a separate process.

 ## Licensing

 All files that originate from this project are dedicated to the public domain.
 I would love pull requests, and will assume that they are also dedicated to the public domain.